Ratter-Studios/.github/profile/README.md

 ## Welcome to Ratter Studios 🐀

-A small indie team of four, based in Stockholm 🇸🇪, building **Stockholm1646**.
+A small indie team, based in Stockholm 🇸🇪, building **Stockholm1646**.

 Everything here is private — just us for now.